-A tiny batch of the newest Chromebook tablet from Lenovo called Lenovo Chromebook Duet, were just released from Best Buy, who are still taking orders for more units, with the expectation that they can ship the next ones by May 20: https://www.bestbuy.com/site/lenovo-duet-chromebook
+A tiny batch of the newest Chromebook tablet from Lenovo called Lenovo Chromebook Duet, were just released, who are still taking orders for more units, with the expectation that they can ship the next ones by May 20: https://www.amazon.com/Lenovo-Chromebook-MediaTek-Integrated-ZA6F0031US

 Lenovo Chromebook Duet was announced at CES in January, and it’s a 10.1-inch Chrome OS 2-in-1 tablet.
 The full length of the name is actually Lenovo IdeaPad Duet Chromebook.

 Either way it has specs like a 10.1-inch screen with a Full HD 1920 x 1200 resolution display with 400 nits brightness and 70% color gamut, and it’s the first tablet to implement the octa-core 2.0 GHz MediaTek Helio P60T processor (4x Cortex-A73 + 4x Cortex-A53, up to 2.0GHz).
 Storage options are between 64GB or 128GB eMCP storage, with 4GB LPDDR4X RAM on both models.